Gabominated/PCSX2/README.md

 1. Download the PCSX2 emulator from its [official site](https://pcsx2.net/).
 2. Download the patches from this repository.
 3. Place the `.pnach` files in the `cheats` folder of the PCSX2 directory.
-4. Launch PCSX2 and enable the patches option in the settings.
+4. Launch PCSX2 and enable the patches option in the settings/Game Properties.

 >
 | Game Title | Serial/Region | Details |